-As part of the USAID Education Strategy, we are focused on improving reading for 100 million primary school students.
+As part of the USAID Education Strategy (PDF), we are focused on improving reading for 100 million primary school students.
 We are supporting a movement to get All Children Reading.
 Our core approach is focused on improving teaching, making sure children have enough time to learn to read, using a language they understand, making sure they have access to reading materials, and testing to ensure they are meeting goals.
 These five “Ts” are key to reading success.

 Reading is the most important skill that children learn as they start school.
 Reading success in elementary school leads to success in other subjects, higher education and life.
 And yet, in some sub-Saharan African countries, children who have attended school for five years have a 40 percent chance of being illiterate.

 Reading saves lives.
 A child born to a mother who can read is 50 percent more likely to survive past the age of 5.
 Educated women are more likely to send their children to school and better able to protect their children from malnutrition, HIV infection, trafficking and sexual exploitation.

 Reading impacts financial stability.
 As many as 171 million people could be lifted out of poverty if all students in low-income countries left school with basic reading skills.
 That is equivalent to a 12 percent drop in the number of people living on less than $1.25 a day.
 Research has found that countries that have experienced surges in literacy rates by 20 percent to 30 percent have seen simultaneous increases in GDP of 8 percent to 16 percent.

 USAID’s approach to improving reading and literacy revolves around five goals, also known as the five “Ts”: